Imran Perretta: A Riot In Three Acts

 The exhibition includes a programme of live performances, events and a 5-day workshop for aspiring creatives aged 16-19, and will be accompanied by a special edition of The Process podcast, hosted by Imran Perretta.

-We’re sensitive to the fact that while this subject matter is important to explore, it may be triggering for many audiences.
-Therefore, our experienced visitor experience staff will be on hand to advise visitors of support opportunities and can also direct you towards a decompression room that is available on site for any audience members who may feel triggered by the work.
+We’re sensitive to the fact that while this subject matter is important to explore, it may be triggering to some audiences.
+Our visitor experience team have been briefed to direct visitors who may feel triggered by the work to the quiet room located near the exhibition; a separate, dedicated space to reflect, with suggested resources for help and support.
 For further support, we’d also like to highlight the following resources:

 Healing Justice https://healingjusticeldn.org